Privacy policy.

 Under UK GDPR, clients have several rights concerning their personal data.
 These include:

-• the right to be informed; clients have a right to be informed about the data I collect and how this is used.
+The right to be informed; clients have a right to be informed about the data I collect and how this is used.

-• the right of access; clients have a right to see any details that I hold on them through a formal request for data access
+The right of access; clients have a right to see any details that I hold on them through a formal request for data access

-• the right to rectification; clients have a right to request that their records be amended if they are inaccurate or incomplete (for instance, a change of name or address).
+The right to rectification; clients have a right to request that their records be amended if they are inaccurate or incomplete (for instance, a change of name or address).

-• the right to data portability; clients have a right to obtain copies of their personal data for re-use with alternative services or organisations.
+The right to data portability; clients have a right to obtain copies of their personal data for re-use with alternative services or organisations.

-• the right to object; clients have a right to object to Christine Gregory, aka The Loss Therapist, using their data for particular purposes, such as direct marketing.
+The right to object; clients have a right to object to Christine Gregory, aka The Loss Therapist, using their data for particular purposes, such as direct marketing.

-• the right not to be subject to automated decision-making; Christine Gregory, aka The Loss Therapist, does not use automated decision-making to provide its services.
+The right not to be subject to automated decision-making; Christine Gregory, aka The Loss Therapist, does not use automated decision-making to provide its services.

 Clients can see more about their rights at: